Bridging the Gap: Developer Environments powered by Istio Mesh

 Using RouteGroups, you can combine local workloads and preview versions of services in Sandboxes to test your changes with other changes that haven’t merged yet!

 Sandboxes supporting local workloads are available right now - once you upgrade our Kubernetes Operator to v0.13+.
-You can try it yourself using the local development quickstart, or check out the video below:
+You can try it yourself using the docs, or check out the video below:

 What’s Next?